planetsolaris/keep-emerson-open/index.md

 Sourced from the [Salt Lake City School District Sustainability Action Plan](https://resources.finalsite.net/images/v1641931356/slcschoolsorg/irjphywgl0dtrb8n8in0/sustainability-resolution-english.pdf), Emerson has 6th lowest utility cost per student, 5th lowest emissions per student, 12th lowest Energy Use Intensity ('miles per gallon' of the school), and 9th lowest water usage compared to all elementary schools in the district.

-Emerson has recently invested in upgrades that made the school energy-efficient, with energy-saving lights and an installation of solar panels.
+Emerson has recently invested in upgrades that contributes to the school's energy-efficiency, with energy-saving lights and an installation of solar panels.
 These enhancements are projected to further lower the school's energy costs, ensuring a greener and more eco-conscious future.

 Beyond its commitment to sustainability, Emerson thrives as a close-knit and proactive community.
 The dedication of parents, teachers, and supporters knows no bounds, as evidenced by consistently surpassing [fundraising](https://m.facebook.com/photo.php/?fbid=719896109936485) goals.
 This remarkable achievement not only demonstrates unwavering community support, but also paves the way for enriching educational experiences.